-Finding a last-minute cruise deal can be a great way to save money.
+Finding last-minute cruise deals can be a great way to save money.
 But it’s important to know exactly what you’re getting — and what you’re not — for that bargain-basement price.

-When it comes to booking a cruise, the conventional wisdom is that you’re going to get the best price by booking as far out as possible.
+When booking a cruise, the conventional wisdom is that you will get the best price by booking as far out as possible.
 But talk to enough cruisers, and you’ll hear lots of talk about the last-minute cruise they booked.

-Cruise lines want to sail with as many of its cabins booked as possible.
+Cruise lines want to sail with as many cabins as booked as possible.

-Sometimes, in order to do that, they’ll offer a great price to those who have schedules flexible enough that they can make their vacation plans a month or less in advance.
+Sometimes, to do that, they’ll offer a great price to those with flexible schedules who can make their vacation plans a month or less in advance.

-Despite the fact that it often happens in movies and on television shows, know that you aren’t going to be able to waltz into the terminal a few hours before sailing and jump on board a ship.
+Even though it often happens in movies and on television shows, know that you aren’t be able to waltz into the terminal a few hours before sailing and jumping on board.

 That may have been the case years ago, but thanks to changes in security procedures, those days are long gone.
 So when we talk about jumping on a last-minute deal, we’re talking anywhere from after the final payment date has passed to around a week before the ship is set to sail.

-Before we get to the last minute cruise deals and how to score them, it’s important to know a couple of things.
+Before you get to the last minute cruise deals and how to score them, we must know some things.

 Timing is everything

-The first significant price drop usually occurs right after a sailing’s “final payment” due date.
+The first price drop occurs right after a sailing’s final payment due date.

-Because that’s when people either commit or face losing a chunk of the money they’ve paid.
-This gives cruise lines a better idea of exactly how many people are committed to sailing.
+Because that’s when people commit or face losing a chunk of the money they’ve paid.
+This gives cruise lines a better idea of how many people are committed to sailing.

 Then fast forward to 30 days before sailing.
-If there is still a lot of inventory left, you’ll likely see some good deals crop up.
+If still a lot of inventory is left, you’ll likely see some good deals crop up.

 Cruise pricing is very fluid

-You know when you’re pricing an airline ticket, and then go back later and the price has increased?
+Do you know when you’re pricing an airline ticket and then going back later, and the price has increased?
 That’s because seats at that price have been sold.
-There are fewer seats available since you last looked, so the airline can charge more.
+Fewer seats have been available since you last looked so the airline can charge more.

-It all boils down to that economics lesson we all learned in junior high: supply and demand.
+It all boils down to that economics lesson we learned in junior high: supply and demand.

-There are a number of ways to get last-minute cruise deals, and we recommend you employ as many of these as possible for the best chance of finding what you’re looking for.
+There are several ways to get last-minute cruise deals, and we recommend you employ as many of these as possible for the best chance of finding what you’re looking for.

 Sign Up for Emails